What is a tooth root abscess?

 "A tooth root abscess forms when bacteria enter the exposed root canal of the tooth."

-If the protective tooth enamel is chipped, thereby exposing underlying dentin or the tooth is fractured more deeply exposing the pulp, bacteria can gain access to the center of the tooth.
-In dogs, tooth fractures most often occur as a result of chewing on hard things such as bone, crate bars, antlers, ice cubes, cow or pig hooves, or hard nylon toys.
+If the protective tooth enamel is chipped, thereby exposing underlying dentin, or if the tooth is fractured more deeply, exposing the pulp, bacteria can gain access to the center of the tooth.
+In dogs, tooth fractures most often occur as a result of chewing on hard things such as bone (cooked or raw), crate bars, antlers, ice cubes, cow or pig hooves, or hard nylon toys.

-Once infected with bacteria, the pulp tissue becomes inflamed (pulpitis) and eventually the tooth dies (pulp necrosis).
-Inflammatory products produced by the bacteria and dying pulp tissue leak out of the bottom of the root (root apex) and infection now contaminates the bone surrounding the root resulting in apical periodontitis.
-A persistent infection can result in an abscess (an accumulation of pus) that may leak directly into the oral cavity or may leak out onto the skin (beneath the chin if the affected root is in the lower jaw or onto the face if the affected root is that of an upper tooth).
-Pulpitis, apical periodontitis, and tooth root abscessation can be very painful.
+Once infected with bacteria, the pulp tissue becomes inflamed (pulpitis), and eventually the tooth dies (pulp necrosis).
+Inflammatory products produced by the bacteria and dying pulp tissue leak out of the bottom of the root (root apex) and infection now contaminates the bone surrounding the root, resulting in apical periodontitis.
+A persistent infection can result in an abscess (an accumulation of pus) that may leak directly into the oral cavity or may leak out onto the skin (beneath the chin if the affected root is in the lower jaw or onto the face if the affected root is in the upper jaw).
+Pulpitis, apical periodontitis, and tooth root abscess can be very painful.

 What is the most common location for a tooth root abscess in dogs?

-Any tooth can fracture; however, the most commonly fractured teeth are the canine teeth (2 in the upper jaw and 2 in the lower jaw) along with the maxillary fourth premolars (the largest premolar tooth in the upper jaw) and the mandibular first molar (the largest molar in the lower jaw).
+Any tooth can fracture, but the most commonly fractured teeth are the canine teeth (two in the upper jaw and two in the lower jaw) along with the maxillary fourth premolars (the largest premolar tooth in the upper jaw) and the mandibular first molar (the largest molar in the lower jaw).

-A slab fracture develops when a dog’s cheek teeth bites down onto a hard object, at just the right angle and force, breaking off a portion of the tooth surface, exposing the underlying sensitive dentin and possibly even the pulp.
+A slab fracture develops when a dog’s cheek teeth bite down onto a hard object at just the right angle and a portion of the tooth surface breaks off, exposing the underlying sensitive dentin and possibly even the pulp.
 The slab that breaks off may be a small chip or a large piece of the tooth and the fractured portion may extend below the gum (gingiva) onto the root surface.

 Are there any obvious symptoms when a dog has a tooth root abscess?

-If the abscessed tooth is the upper fourth premolar or first molar tooth, the outward signs are often mistaken for some other problems, such as an eye infection or a puncture wound.
-This happens because these tooth roots lie just below the eye, and when they become abscessed the infection quickly spreads to the surrounding tissues.
-The tissue below the eye will usually become swollen and inflamed just before the abscess bursts.
-If you look inside the dog's mouth, there will often be swelling and redness on the gums around the affected tooth.
-If swelling and infection has extended behind the eye your pet may react with a painful response if you attempt to open his mouth.
+If the abscessed tooth is the upper fourth premolar or first molar tooth, the outward signs are often mistaken for some other problem, such as an eye infection or a puncture wound.
+This happens because these tooth roots lie just below the eye, and when they become abscessed, the infection quickly spreads to the surrounding tissues.
+The tissue below the eye usually becomes swollen and inflamed just before the abscess bursts.
+If you look inside the dog's mouth, there will often be swelling and redness in the gums around the affected tooth.
+If swelling and infection has extended behind the eye, your dog may react with a painful response if you attempt to open their mouth.

 How is a tooth root abscess diagnosed?

-There is a high degree of suspicion for a tooth root abscess when there is a draining tract onto the face, below the chin or into the oral cavity.
-However, intraoral dental radiographs (X-rays) are required to definitively diagnose a tooth root abscess.
+In some cases, the diagnosis of a tooth root abscess is simple, such as when there is a draining tract onto the face, below the chin or into the oral cavity.
+However, intraoral dental X-rays (radiographs) are required to definitively diagnose a tooth root abscess.

 What is the treatment for a tooth root abscess?

-It is necessary that the tooth root in question be assessed clinically and via radiographs to determine if your dog is a good candidate for root canal treatment.
+The tooth root in question must be assessed clinically and via X-rays to determine if your dog is a good candidate for root canal treatment.
 The extent of trauma to the crown of the tooth, pre-existing infection (bone destruction around the root), along with the overall periodontal health of the tooth will impact whether a recommendation is made for root canal treatment or extraction.
-Root canal therapy should be rechecked with intraoral radiographs (requiring a brief general anesthetic) 3-6 months after the initial treatment and annually for the next couple of years.
+Root canal therapy should be rechecked with intraoral X-rays (requiring a brief, general anesthetic) three to six months after the initial treatment, and annually for the next couple of years.

-Your veterinarian will be in the best position to recommend the appropriate option for your dog, depending on the severity of the abscess and the degree of damage to the tooth and surrounding structures.
-Most veterinarians will refer these complex cases to a veterinary dental specialist for assessment and treatment (avdc.org).
+Your veterinarian is in the best position to recommend the appropriate option for your dog, depending on the severity of the abscess and the degree of damage to the tooth and surrounding structures.
+Most veterinarians refer these complex cases to a veterinary dental specialist for assessment and treatment (www.avdc.org).

 All dogs should have a dental examination performed by their veterinarian at least every six months.
 For a dog that has previously developed a tooth root abscess, your veterinarian may recommend more frequent dental examinations.